Rigging and Training at Home

 Aerial/circus arts and yoga come from different traditions and histories and are often taught very differently.
 The important thing to remember is that gravity doesn't care.
 It simply is not safe to begin training in the air at home unless you have enough experience and instruction to know how to do it safely – and this includes knowing what equipment is safe and appropriate.

 Circus and yoga are very different.
 Aerial yoga, “yoga trapeze”, and sling-assisted stretching are not aerial work.
-They are yoga, which is a great thing all its own, but not the same as aerial arts.
+They are yoga, which is a great thing on its own, but not the same as aerial arts.
 Aerialists and riggers can be touchy about this topic as there has been great disrespect for aerial arts and the training required for it amongst many in the yoga and festival communities.

 Rigging at Home